 - Anxiety or depression from frequent high-stress situations

 - Arthritis from repeated manipulation of delicate medical tools

 - Migraines or chronic headaches

-- Back pain from long hours in the surgery theater
+- Back pain from long hours in surgery

 Our Firm Knows How to Empower Your Disability Claim

 Your long-term disability claim filing will likely be met with an investigation process conducted by the insurer.
 They are not trying to see how much disability benefits you should be granted, but rather how many they can try to deny.
 Our disability lawyers have gone toe-to-toe with every major insurance company in the country and left a history of incredible success stories behind us.
 By focusing our law firm entirely on long-term disability laws and claims, we have acquired significant experience in handling claims for total disability benefits for physicians.

 Disability insurance law is complicated.
 If your claim for long term disability benefits was denied or being delayed by an insurance company, it is important to get legal help from a lawyer who focuses on disability law.

 As a law firm built to focus disability insurance, all our lawyers spend every day working to get our clients disability benefits from insurance companies.

 Because federal law applies to most disability insurance claims, we do not have to be located in your state to help.